AllieRosie/app-profile-recommendation/README.md

-#Making app profile recommendation using Google Play and Apple Store data\n
+Making app profile recommendation using Google Play and Apple Store data

-This project analyse data from Google Play and Apple Store to identify profitable app for new product development.\n Link to Jupyter Notebook: https://github.com/AllieRosie/app-profile-recommendation/blob/main/Basics.ipynb
+This project analyse data from Google Play and Apple Store to identify profitable app for new product development.\n

+Link to Jupyter Notebook: https://github.com/AllieRosie/app-profile-recommendation/blob/main/Basics.ipynb